 'Margaritaville' singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76

-NEW YORK — Singer-songwriter Jimmy Buffett, who popularized beach bum soft rock with the escapist Caribbean-flavored song “Margaritaville” and turned that celebration of loafing into an empire of restaurants, resorts and frozen concoctions, has died.
-He was 76.
+Singer-songwriter Jimmy Buffett, who popularized beach bum soft rock with the escapist Caribbean-flavored song “Margaritaville” and turned that celebration of loafing into an empire of restaurants, resorts and frozen concoctions, has died.
+Buffett, who maintained a longtime home in North Haven, was 76.

 “Jimmy passed away peacefully on the night of September 1st surrounded by his family, friends, music and dogs,” a statement posted to Buffett's official website and social media pages said late Friday.
 “He lived his life like a song till the very last breath and will be missed beyond measure by so many.”